ibm-cloud-docs/secrets-manager/terraform-setup.md

 Now that you successfully created your first {{site.data.keyword.secrets-manager_short}} service instance with Terraform on {{site.data.keyword.cloud_notm}}, You can review the {{site.data.keyword.secrets-manager_short}} resources and data sources in the [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/sm_secrets){: external}.
 You can also review how to manage your {{site.data.keyword.secrets-manager_short}} resources by following the Terraform steps that are included in the How to section.
 For example, you can follow the directions on how to create [arbitrary secrets](/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets) by using Terraform.

-You can also use the [Secrets Manager module](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest) to deploy and configure {{site.data.keyword.secrets-manager_short}} instances as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+For production deployments, consider the [Secrets Manager module](https://registry.terraform.io/modules/terraform-ibm-modules/secrets-manager/ibm/latest) which provides enterprise-ready configurations.
+Learn about [Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
 {: tip}

 The following example shows how to provision a {{site.data.keyword.secrets-manager_short}} instance using the module: